Buy to let articles

 of the United Kingdom, buying a property in London with the benefit of loan finance, but the general principles can

 apply to many other markets.

-and provide the cash flow, which will service the borrowing and is only one of the factors, which need to be
+the premises and provide the cash flow, which will service the borrowing and is only one of the factors, which

-when buying property are location, location and location and this maxim holds just as true for investment
+into account when buying property are location, location and location and this maxim holds just as true for

 o It should be in, or brought into, good condition.

 o It should be in an area where property is in demand, making a

 For the right property mortgages are available both onshore and